In this article:

 Can You Remove a Foreclosure?

-A legitimate foreclosure entry cannot be removed from your credit report before its expiration date, seven years from the date of the first missed loan payment.
-At that point in time, the entry should fall off your credit report on its own.
-If it doesn't come off your report after that date, or in the highly unlikely event that your credit report reflects a foreclosure that never happened, you can use the credit report dispute process to document the error and have your credit reports corrected.
+If it's accurate, a foreclosure entry cannot be removed from your credit report before its expiration date.
+If a foreclosure entry remains on your credit report past that time, or if your credit report somehow lists a foreclosure that never happened, you have the right to use the credit report dispute process to document the error and have your credit reports corrected.